 So I made a version and we all loved it, kids included.

-I made it again, with less butter and evaporated milk in place of half and half and no one batted an eyelash.
-They loved it again.
+I made Broccoli Cheddar Soup again, but this time with less butter and evaporated milk in place of half and half and no one batted an eyelash.

-In fact, my hubbie, who is my toughest critic, said “I nailed it.”
+In fact, my husband, who is my toughest critic, said “I nailed it.”

 So if you want to serve up a bowl of comfort that has been lightened up, this is the soup for you!